girlsinc/me-and-my-money-edu/src/pages/course/budgeting/making-budgeting-work-for-you/roadmap.md

 ![Roadmap](/assets/img/roadmap.png)
-# Roadmap for Build Your Budget
+# ROADMAP FOR BUILD YOUR BUDGET
-## In today’s lesson:
+## In today's lesson we will learn how:
-- Be able to determine which budgeting approach which works best for you
+- To be able to determine which budgeting approach which works best for you
-- Understand the benefits to your earning power by going to college
+- To understand the benefits to your earning power by going to college
-- Understand how emotions relate
+- To understand how emotions relate

 # Warm Up